Whitespot ghost shark: Behavior and habitat

 A benthopelagic species, the whitespot ghost shark inhabits waters close to the sea floor, no further than 3 m from it, and lives at depths of 630–907 m.
 Its habitat is on steep slopes and boulders on the continental slope and in the bathyal zone.
 In particular, it is found in "areas of high rocky relief containing volcanic boulders, cobbles, and pebbles, interspersed with patches of sand and silt," the same environment as Hydrolagus mccoskeri, the Galápagos ghostshark.
 It is carnivorous, feeding on worms, shrimp, crabs, and mollusks that live in the benthic zone.

 Distribution and conservation

-The whitespot ghost shark lives in the northeast Atlantic Ocean, in the waters of the Galapagos Islands, and has only been observed or caught in four different areas of the islands.
-Although unconfirmed, it is probable that the species are endemic to the islands, particularly due to the number of fish which are known to be endemic there.
-The species does not have any major threats, due to its habitat being very difficult to fish in and because no fisheries in its range operate in waters as deep as the species lives.
-Its range is protected due to being a part of the Galápagos Marine Reserve, which covers an area of 133,000 km2 and makes fishing industrially forbidden, although artisanal fishing is still permitted.
-People who violate these regulations often do not receive prosecution, and the rules are not strongly enforced.
+The whitespot ghost shark lives in the northeast Pacific Ocean, in the waters of the Galapagos Islands, and has only been observed or caught in four different areas of the islands.
+Although unconfirmed, it is probable that the species is endemic to the islands, particularly due to the number of fish known to be endemic there.
+The species does not face any major threats, due to its habitat being very difficult to fish in and because no fisheries in its range operate in waters as deep as the species lives.
+Its range is protected as part of the Galápagos Marine Reserve, which covers an area of 133,000 km2 and makes industrial fishing forbidden, although artisanal fishing is still permitted.
+People who violate these regulations often do not face prosecution, and the rules are not strongly enforced.
 It is listed as least concern by the IUCN.